SackNewTon/phishkiller/README.md

 }
 ```

--Edit The "url": in the json file with the actual phishing website
+## Edit The "url": in the json file with the actual phishing website

-Run The Script
+## Run The Script

 ```
 python3 webphishkiller.py